 When to use?

-Dropdowns should be used when only one of multiple response alternatives can be chosen, but the list of response alternatives are too long to be displayed.
-For example, if you want your respondents to select what country they are from.
-Instead of displaying all the options, you can simply add them in a drop down menu.
+Dropdowns should be used when only one of multiple response alternatives can be chosen, but the list of response alternatives is too long to be displayed e.g. if you want respondents to select which country they’re from.
+Instead of displaying all the options, you can simply add them in a dropdown menu.

 How to create?

-To create a Dropdown, you click the option in the menu on the left hand of the screen, it will be added as the last question at the bottom of the page you are currently editing.
-You will be given an option to specify the question with a description or heading.
-This field can of course be left blank.
+To create a dropdown, you click the option in the menu on the left hand side of the screen and it will be added as the last question at the bottom of the page you are currently editing.
+You will be given an option to label the question with a description or heading but this field can be left blank.

 To add answer alternatives to your question, click “Click to edit text” on the specific row you wish to add the alternative to, or use “Add many” to paste a pre-existing list.

-To add more rows in your question press the following icon:
+To add more rows to your question click the following icon:

-To delete an added alternative, hold your cursor over the alternative and press the following icon:
+To delete an added alternative, hold your cursor over the alternative and click the following icon:

 How to customise?